arrenree/KDB-Problem-Sets/README.md

 / using same function as earlier
-/ when you CALL your function, use list of values for each argument / and use f' to iterate through each row
+/ when you CALL your function, use list of values for each argument / and use f' to iterate through EACH row
 / also need to use RAZE to collapse one level of nesting

 f:{ [sym;start;end] select from price where date within (start;end), ticker in sym}